Skip to content

 And reject if balance exceeds the credit limit

-Both formats produce the same output: declarative rules enforced on every path, a generated test suite, and an Admin app — from a single implement reqs prompt.
+Both formats produce the same output: declarative rules enforced on every path, a standard JSON:API, and an Admin app — from a single implement reqs prompt.

 Workflow: PM Prepares, Dev Executes